tomerfiliba-org/reedsolomon/README.rst

 If you used ``reedsolo`` v1.x, then to upgrade to v2.x, a few changes in the build requirements, the build system and API must be considered.

-One major change is that Cython>=v3.0.0b2 is required to cythonize `creedsolo.pyx`.
+One major change is that Cython>=v3.0.0b2 is required to cythonize ``creedsolo.pyx``.
 To ease migration for operating systems where python packages pre-releases are not available, the intermediary `creedsolo.c` is also shipped in the standard distribution (the `tar.gz` file) to allow compilation with any C compiler, without requiring Cython.

+Furthermore, the packaging system was overhauled to be PEP 517 standard compliant, so that it now supports build isolation by default, and it uses a src-layout.

+While we tried to keep the import API the same (you can still do ``import reedsolo as rs; codec = rs.RSCodec(10)`` and similarly ``import creedsolo as crs``.
+However, if you used to ``cimport creedsolo as crs`` using the fast c-import system provided by Cython, now you will need to ``cimport creedsolo.creedsolo as crs``.

-Furthermore, the packaging system was overhauled to be PEP 517 standard compliant, so that it now supports build isolation by default.
-Furthermore, wheels with a precompiled `creedsolo.pyd` extension are built for multiple platforms and Python releases thanks to `cibuildwheel`, the process is automated with a GitHub Action.
-In future releases, we will try to improve on build reproducibility, such as by implementing a lockfile (but not there yet, there is no standard for that) and moving away from `setuptools` (potentially to `meson`).
+Furthermore, wheels with a precompiled ``creedsolo.pyd`` extension are built for multiple platforms and Python releases thanks to ``cibuildwheel``, the process is automated with a GitHub Action.
+In future releases, we will try to improve on build reproducibility, such as by implementing a lockfile (but not there yet, there is no standard for that) and moving away from ``setuptools`` (potentially to ``meson``).

+Python 2.7 was dropped as advised elsewhere, as only the pure python implementation remained retrocompatible, but not the cython extension, so that it is better for older Py2.7 users to simply stick to the fully functional reedsolo v1.7.0.

 About API changes, a few bugfixes were implemented in the pure python implementation, but breaking changes were limited as much as possible (if there is any, it is unintended).
 For the `creedsolo` extension, there are LOTS of changes, hence why the major version change (we try to follow SemVer).
 We will not list everything here, but the biggest breaking change is that now internally, everything is either a ``bytearray``, or a CPython ``array('i', ...)``.
 So this means that when interacting with `creedsolo`, you want to **always** supply a `bytearray` object, you can't just provide a list or a string anymore.
 For `reedsolo`, this is still supported, since it transparently converts to a bytearray internally, for ease of use.